Coding-Coach/coding-coach/content/blog/cc-product-roadmap-1/index.md

 ![User profile](./release-1.jpg)

 We will allow members to update their avatar as well.
-For now there will be only two options in the main navigation menu, `Home` and `Mentors`.
+For now, there will be only two options in the main navigation menu, `Home` and `Mentors`.

 The Home link will redirect the user to the profile, later on we want to show several widgets here to provider mentors and mentees with useful information about their mentorships.